 In addition to a star rating, associated school performance descriptors and report cards will provide schools and the community rich information to support collective responsibility for continuous improvement and inform school improvement planning.
 Although the rich information on the report cards will include SurveyWorks data for aggregate student, teacher, and parent responses to the survey, it would compromise the intent and integrity of SurveyWorks to use it for accountability purposes.
 Schools and the community will be encouraged to use all report card data including and beyond accountability metrics to support and drive needed change.
-While the star rating provides easy-to-understand information on the performance of the school, the school performance descriptors, in the table below, will provide an overview of indicator-specific information including student performance data, indicator indexes where appropriate, indicator points, and graphic displays of student performance on the indicator (e.g., red, yellow, green symbols) for all students and subgroups.
+While the star rating provides easy-to-understand information on the performance of the school, the school performance descriptors, in the table below, will provide an overview of indicator-specific information on school performance at each star rating.
+The report cards will include detailed indicator-specific information including student performance data, indicator indexes where appropriate, indicator points, and graphic displays of student performance on the indicator (e.g., red, yellow, green symbols) for all students and subgroups.
 All federally required indicators will be included on the report cards in the first release; additional indicators and enhancements will be announced prior to future releases.